 They need to know if you have any of these conditions:

-an unusual or allergic reaction to reslizumab, other medicines, foods, dyes, or preservatives
+- An unusual or allergic reaction to reslizumab, other medications, foods, dyes, or preservatives

 Overdosage: If you think you have taken too much of this medicine contact a poison control center or emergency room at once.

 NOTE: This medicine is only for you.
 Do not share this medicine with others.

 What if I miss a dose?